 - Formats: All popular video formats, such as

 .mov, work on the player.
 You can also specify multiple formats, after which the player automatically selects the best one for the browser in which it’s playing.

 - Playlists: The player lists all the videos or those with a specified tag.
 A notable feature is that the player displays a scrollable playlist widget to the right or at the bottom.
 Alternatively, the player can display a Next Up thumbnail a few seconds before the end of each video.

 - Recommendations: The player can display videos you recommend when a video ends.

 - Shoppable video: You can display clickable product images alongside videos, enabling users to visit the product-detail pages and make purchases there.

 - Analytics: Analytics are useful for monitoring viewer statistics along with the related timing, down to the level of any events you choose (start, pause, watched duration percentages, and such).
 You can then pass the captured data to your Google Analytics account or other analytics trackers.

-Do download the free Cloudinary Video Player for a spin.
+Do download the Cloudinary Video Player for free and take is for a spin.